School TypeAll throughInspection RatingVery GoodCurricula Taught

-The next phase of development will be the Global Learning Centre which will house the Multi-functional Sports Hall with retractable seating, an Auditorium, Cafeteria, Drama and Dance Studios and a Theatre (again with retractable seating), Music practice rooms and a Library for Secondary students.
-There is also space for the development of a much larger Secondary school block between the current teaching blocks and Umm Suqeim Road, once this is required.
+The second stage of development was the Global Learning Centre which houses the Multi-functional Sports Hall with retractable seating, an Auditorium, Cafeteria, Drama and Dance Studios and a Theatre (again with retractable seating), Music practice rooms and a Library for Secondary students.

-Like the original Safa School, Safa Community School follows the UK National curriculum and will offer GCSE and A Level studies in due course.
-It is currently open to year 9 (having transferred Secondary students from Safa School to the new site).
-Places are available in all year groups.
+Like the original Safa British School, Safa Community School follows the UK National curriculum and will offer GCSE and A Level studies in due course.
+It is currently open to year 10 (having transferred Secondary students from Safa British School to the newer site).
+Safa British School is now a Primary only school.

 A great deal of consideration has also been given to safe access to the school for parents and drivers and this is reflected in the planned parking arrangements, which will ensure that sufficient space and ease of safe access for children is provided.